fabriziosalmi/webtek/freeundergroundteknoradio/lineup.md

 # Free Underground Tekno @ WebTeK

 - for any inquiry just write me on [FB](https://www.facebook.com/streaming.teknival) or [GMail](fabrizio.salmi@gmail.com)
-- dates and schedules TBD, available any time from 1/DEC to 31/DEC/2018
+- dates and schedules TBD
+- DJ/live schedule: available any time, any day from 1/DEC to 31/DEC/2018 (min.
+1H, live or djset)

 ## Artists